 Requirements and Assessment

 Assessments on the programme are designed to develop students’ technical and creative skills, as well as their ability to undertake individual and group work and to critically assess their own work and that of their peers.
-Assessment is by both practical and written tasks, and includes presentations, reports, video essays, short films, websites, designs and animations.
-A unique aspect of the MA is the end-of-year digital media project, which gives students the opportunity to specialise in a specific area of the programme and develop their technical skills and creativity in a real-world context.
+Assessment is by both practical and written tasks, and includes presentations, reports, and multimedia projects.
+The MA culminates is the end-of-year digital media project, which gives students the opportunity to specialise in a specific area of the programme and develop their technical skills and creativity in a real-world context.
+In addition, students complete a minor dissertation.
 These assessments and projects also contribute towards a practical portfolio of digital media work.

 Additional supporting documentation is required.
 For more details click here.

 1 year, full-time

 A Level Grades ()

 QQI/FET FETAC Entry Routes